 According to Women Make Movies, organization supporting women filmmakers since 1983, in the last 20 years the amount of women directors has not grown more than 3%.
 Meanwhile, the New York Film Academy reports that women direct only 16.9% of fiction films.
 If we take into account only the 250 top blockbuster films, figures are even worse since just 9% were directed by women (2012 data).

 In all jobs behind the scenes, screenwriting, producing, editing and others, the presence of men is overwhelming: over 75% in each category.

 But things aren’t much better in front of the cameras either.
-Only 28% of all characters are females and of course, those who do have a line to deliver are much less.
+Only 28% of all characters are females.

 In a 2014 global survey, UN Women examines not only women presence in the industry, but also how films depict women’s reality – certainly not a very flattering picture.
 Here are some (alarming) data from the sample under scrutiny: 30.9% of characters delivering lines are women, 7% of directors are women, 19.7% of screenwriters are women, and 22.7% of producers are women.
 Furthermore, sexualization is the norm for female characters around the world.